The Ketogenic Diet: Pros and Pitfalls of a Low-Carb / High-Fat Regimen

 When it comes to excess body fat, there is one area where it is especially risky – around the abdomen.
 Abdominal fat is a strong risk factor for heart disease and diabetes, which is why it is important to maintain a healthy waist-to-hip ratio.
 The ketogenic diet can help with that.
 When compared to other diets (low fat diets for instance), the ketogenic diet has a distinct advantage for weight loss, total fat loss, and most importantly, total abdominal fat loss.
 Although this effect was shown to be more significant in men, it can still offer some benefits for women.

 Neurological Conditions and Mood Disorders

-It is well known that the ketogenic diet is clinically useful in seizure disorders, and is also potentially favourable for other neurological conditions and mood disorders.
+It is well known that the ketogenic diet is clinically useful in seizure disorders, and is also potentially favorable for other neurological conditions and mood disorders.
 This is still in the very early stages of research, but animal studies and/or small clinical studies have found it to be beneficial as an adjunctive therapy for Alzheimer’s and Parkinson’s disease, ALS, and migraines.
 Mood stabilizing properties have been hypothesized and shown in animal studies, and the ketogenic diet is presently being studied in humans at the University of Tampa in Florida.

 Diabetes, Blood Sugar, and Insulin

 Evidence shows that a ketogenic diet leads to greater improvements of HgA1c, fasting glucose, fasting insulin, and weight loss than a diet that is high on the glycemic index.
 Ketogenic diets stabilize blood glucose levels, leading to fewer cravings and an improvement in energy.
 In addition, there is greater improvement of insulin sensitivity and greater weight loss as compared to other diets.